Avoiding Tree Removal Mistakes: How to Know whether a Tree is protected

 FAQs:

-If you carry out work on a tree that is protected without the appropriate permits, you could be facing massive fines or even prison.
+If you work on a protected tree without obtaining the necessary permissions, you could face substantial fines and even imprisonment.

-Can I contest a TPO Or preservation or TPO?
+Can I appeal to a TPO Or preservation or TPO?

-Can I take down a protected tree?
+Can I remove a protected tree?

 Conclusion